On this page:

 Q: When is there a testing requirement for vendors and suppliers and how do I capture this requirement in Covid Access?

-A: Any vendor or supplier who will be in close contact or will have high-risk interactions with others inside campus buildings is required to complete all requirements, including medical testing, the same as MIT staff members.
+A: Any vendor or supplier who will be in close contact or will have high-risk interactions with others inside campus buildings is required to complete all requirements, including medical testing and proof of vaccination (or receive an approved exemption), the same as MIT staff members.
 As a Covid Access authorizer, you can apply this requirement by assigning the individual the Instruction and Administration allocation type.
-Only those vendors or suppliers who will not be in close contact with others and have no high-risk interactions inside campus buildings are not required to be tested.
+Only those vendors or suppliers who will not be in close contact with others and have no high-risk interactions inside campus buildings are not required to be tested or fulfill the vaccination requirement.
 Those individuals may be assigned the Vendor/Supplier allocation type.

 |1.
 If your vendor or supplier meets the following conditions:||2.
 Assign them this Covid Access allocation:||3.
 These requirements will apply:|